moorepants/me41055/content/pages/syllabus.rst

 Assignments & Grades
 ====================

-*Grade calculation statemetn updated on Feb, 11 2022.*
+*Grade calculation statement updated on Feb, 11 2022.*

 The average of your best 10 of 12 homeworks will be counted for 60% of the course grade and the exam will count for 40% of the course grade.
 You must